Azure/bicep-registry-modules/avm/res/network/network-manager/README.md

 ### Parameter: `networkManagerScopeAccesses`

 Scope Access.
-String array containing any of "Connectivity", "SecurityAdmin".
+String array containing any of "Connectivity", "SecurityAdmin", or "Routing".
 The connectivity feature allows you to create network topologies at scale.
 The security admin feature lets you create high-priority security rules, which take precedence over NSGs.
+The routing feature allows you to describe your desired routing behavior and orchestrate user-defined routes (UDRs) to create and maintain the desired routing behavior.
+If none of the features are required, the parameter should be an empty array.
+Network Manager also allows features like "IPAM" and "Virtual Network Verifier" that do not require other features to be enabled, but are still available when scope access is set to an empty array.

 - Required: Yes
 - Type: array